microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/directoryrole-delete-member.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-remove-directory-role-member-using-role-objectid"></a>Exemplo 1: Remover membro da função de diretório usando objectId de função
+### <a name="example-1-remove-directory-role-member-using-role-id"></a>Exemplo 1: Remover membro da função de diretório usando a id de função

 #### <a name="request"></a>Solicitação